 Ninety-five percent of MEN 2B cases result from a single amino acid substitution in the RET protein.
 As in MEN 2A and familial medullary thyroid carcinoma, this mutation results in activation of RET proto-oncogene–mediated cellular processes.
 More than 50% are de novo mutations and thus may be sporadic rather than familial.

-Symptoms and signs reflect the glandular abnormalities present ( Conditions Associated With MEN Syndromes).
-About 50% of patients have the complete syndrome with mucosal neuromas, pheochromocytomas, and medullary thyroid carcinoma (MTC).
-Fewer than 10% have neuromas and pheochromocytomas alone, whereas the remaining patients have neuromas and MTC without pheochromocytoma.
+Symptoms and signs reflect the glandular abnormalities present (see table Conditions Associated With Multiple Endocrine Neoplasia Syndromes).
+About 50% of patients have the complete syndrome with mucosal neuromas, pheochromocytomas, and medullary thyroid carcinoma.
+Fewer than 10% have neuromas and pheochromocytomas alone, whereas the remaining patients have neuromas and medullary thyroid carcinoma without pheochromocytoma.

-MTC and pheochromocytoma resemble the corresponding disorders in MEN 2A syndrome; both tend to be bilateral and multicentric.
-MTC, however, tends to be particularly aggressive in MEN 2B and may be present in very young children.
+Medullary thyroid carcinoma and pheochromocytoma resemble the corresponding disorders in MEN 2A syndrome; both tend to be bilateral and multicentric.
+Medullary thyroid carcinoma, however, tends to be particularly aggressive in MEN 2B and may be present in very young children.

-Although the neuromas, facial characteristics, and GI disorders are present at an early age, the syndrome may not be recognized until MTC or pheochromocytoma manifests in later life.
+Although the neuromas, facial characteristics, and gastrointestinal disorders are present at an early age, the syndrome may not be recognized until medullary thyroid carcinoma or pheochromocytoma manifests in later life.

-MEN 2B is suspected in patients with a family history of MEN 2B, pheochromocytoma, multiple mucosal neuromas, or MTC.
+MEN 2B is suspected in patients with a family history of MEN 2B, pheochromocytoma, multiple mucosal neuromas, or medullary thyroid carcinoma.
 Genetic testing is highly accurate and is done to confirm the disorder.
-Genetic testing also is done to screen 1st-degree relatives and any symptomatic family members of patients with MEN 2B as in MEN 2A (see Screening).
+Genetic testing also is done to screen 1st-degree relatives and any symptomatic family members of patients with MEN 2B, as in MEN 2A.

-MEN 2B has a mutation of the same gene as in MEN 2A and manifests similarly except for the absence of hyperparathyroidism, the presence of more aggressive MTC, and the presence of multiple mucosal neuromas and a marfanoid habitus.
+Multiple endocrine neoplasia, type 2B (MEN 2B) has a mutation of the same gene as in MEN 2A and manifests similarly except for the absence of hyperparathyroidism, the presence of more aggressive medullary thyroid carcinoma and the presence of multiple mucosal neuromas and a marfanoid habitus.